 - Buy tickets online to save waiting time.

-The castle opening hours reflect the fact that Windsor Castle is a working castle, used for many ceremonial and state occasions and weekend home of the Queen through most of the year.
-The basic opening hours are:
+The castle's hours of operation reflect the fact that Windsor is a working castle, used for many ceremonial and state occasions and is the weekend home of the Queen through most of the year.
+Below are the general hours open to visitors:

 04 of 09